Codex CLI Custom Model Providers: The Complete Configuration Guide

 env_key = "MISTRAL_API_KEY"

-For providers requiring dynamic tokens — OAuth flows, short-lived service account credentials, or secrets-manager integration — Codex supports command-backed auth1:
+For providers that need dynamic tokens, whether OAuth flows, short-lived service account credentials or secrets-manager integration, Codex supports command-backed auth1:

 [model_providers.internal.auth]